Suunto EON Steel Dive Computer Review

 - Partial Pressure of Oxygen

-The Suunto EON Steel dive computer allows divers to choose from air, Nitrox or Trimix.
-The three options will have their own displays on the screen allowing divers to see their ppO2 maxes.
-In nitrox, only the oxygen percentage is displayed, and in Trimix; oxygen and helium percentage are displayed.
+The Suunto EON Steel dive computer allows divers to choose from Air, Nitrox, or Trimix (mixed gas).
+The three options will have their separate display areas on the screen, allowing divers to see their ppO2 maxes.

-There is an option for air integration when using the Suunto EON steel dive computer.
+There is an option for wireless air integration when using the Suunto EON Steel dive computer.
 Air integration is available through a separate attachment.
 This attachment is available for purchase at an additional cost.

 Alarms are considered a critical event and will always require immediate action.
 When an alarm situation is resolved (for instance, you ascend back to your safety stop depth after violating your safety stop), the alarm will stop automatically.
 Here are the following alarms found on the Suunto dive computer:

 - Partial Pressure of Oxygen Exceed Safe Level